Struct bitflags::__core::ffi::OsString

 fn to_str(&self) -> Option<&str>

-slice if the OsStr
+Yields a &str slice if the OsStr is valid unicode.

 This conversion may entail doing a check for UTF-8 validity.